 Nylas integrates with 100% of email, calendar, and contacts providers and we support several authentication types including modern OAuth authentication for Google and Microsoft accounts and secure password authentication for legacy servers.

 Furthermore, Nylas supports identity providers (IDP) with single sign on (SSO) capabilities like Okta and OneLogin.
 If your customers require SSO for their Office365 or GSuite accounts through a 3rd party IDP, as long as you support OAuth authentication for Office365 or GSuite you can authenticate these accounts as you normally would with no additional setup.

 Get your developer API keys

 There are two main authentication flows that allow you to start syncing account data with Nylas: hosted and native.
-You'll need to decide which method is best for the application that you're building.

 Hosted Authentication is the fastest way to authenticate users to your application through a login experience hosted by Nylas.
 All you need to do is redirect your user to Nylas' login page.
 We'll handle provider detection, authentication error handling, and autofill server connection settings.

 With Native Authentication, you can authenticate users directly in-app without ever needing to redirect to Nylas.
 This gives you full control over the flow and look & feel of the login experience, and also allows you to control which kinds of providers your application supports.
 With Native Authentication, you'll need to set up developer apps with underlying providers like Google and Microsoft and configure your Nylas application to use them.